Chloezhu010/Secrecy-Privacy-Research/README.md

 - Black, Fisher.
 1986.
 Noise.
 Journal of Finance, vol 41(3): 529-543.
 - Hayek, Friedrich.
 1945.
 The Use of Knowledge in Society.
 American Economic Review.
 35-4, p.
 519-530.

+## Regulating Information and Privacy Law
+- James Boyle.
+1997.
+Shamans, Software, & Spleens.
+Cambridge MA, Harvard University Press.
+Pp81-97 (Insider Trading and the Romantic Entrepreneur)

+## Life as Information Biology
+- Kay, Lily.
+2000.
+Who Wrote the Book of Life?
+A History of the Genetic Code, Stanford, Stanford University Press

+## The Infra of Info
+- Christine Hine,“Databases as Scientific Instruments and Their Role in the Ordering of Scientific Work” in Social Studies of Science Vol. 36, No. 2 (2006): 269 - 298.

+## The Noise of Crowds: Information, Rumours and the Body Politic
+- Gustave Le Bon.
+1895.
+The Crowd: A study of the Popular Mind.
+- Borch, Christian.
+2013.
+The Politics of Crowds.
+An Alternative History of Sociology.
+Cambridge, Cambridge University Press

 ## Territory